 You should get familiar with the official rules for serving in badminton.
 Children need to learn that the serve ends when the shuttlecock touches any part of the ground.
 This rule applies whether it lands in bounds or out-of-bounds.

-One point gets awarded for wining a rally and when your opponent commits a fault, as a rule.
+One point gets awarded for winning a rally and when your opponent commits a fault, as a rule.
 Typically, a match consists of three games playing to 21 points in each game.

 But you should have a two point margin to avoid playing on to 29 and 30 for sudden death deciders.
 As a rule, badminton games for kids should follow the same scoring rules as competitive tournaments.